TN 3 (04-24)

 a.
 Religion

-The established teaching and tenets of the individual’s religion prohibit him or her from following the prescribed treatment.
+The established teaching and tenets of the individual’s religion prohibit them from following the prescribed treatment.
 To support this assertion, the individual must identify the religion, provide evidence of the individual’s membership or affiliation to the religion, and provide evidence that the religion’s teachings do not permit the individual to follow the prescribed treatment.

 b.
 Cost of treatment

 The individual is willing to follow the prescribed treatment but is unable to afford the prescribed treatment and affordable or free community resources are unavailable.
-Because some individuals can obtain free or subsidized health insurance plans or healthcare from a clinic or other provider, to support this assertion, the individual must explain why he or she does not have health insurance that pays for the prescribed treatment or why he or she failed to obtain treatment with a free or subsidized healthcare provider.
+Because some individuals can obtain free or subsidized health insurance plans or healthcare from a clinic or other provider, to support this assertion, the individual must explain why they do not have health insurance that pays for the prescribed treatment or why they failed to obtain treatment with a free or subsidized healthcare provider.

-• Document the individual's financial resources and whether he or she has health insurance.
+• Document the individual's financial resources and whether they have health insurance.

 • Determine whether the individual's health insurance pays for the prescribed treatment.
 Consider whether the insurance provides coverage of the prescribed treatment at a level the individual can afford.